 Historically, among the first logical analyses of systems dealing with quantifiers over propositional variables are the investigations by Russell (1906) ("theory of implication") and by Lukasiewicz and Tarski (1930) ("erweiterter Aussagenkalkül"), not to mention the monumental Principia Mathematica (Whitehead and Russell 1913).
-The particular idea of quantifying propositional variables was extended by Leśniewski (1929) in his protothetic logic where variables whose values are truth functions are allowed and quantification is defined over these variables (cf. also Srzednicki and Stachniak (1998) for more details about Leśniewski's system).2 In the beginning of the seventies of the last century, propositional quantification came into the spotlight of computer science-in particular in the new and developing field of complexity theory (Garey and Johnson 1979)-when evaluation problems for QBFs were recognised as the prototypical problems for the polynomial hierarchy (Stockmeyer 1976) as well as for the prominent complexity class PSPACE (Meyer and Stockmeyer 1973).
+The particular idea of quantifying propositional variables was extended by Leśniewski (1929) in his protothetic logic where variables whose values are truth functions are allowed and quantification is defined over these variables (cf. also Srzednicki and Stachniak (1998) for more details about Leśniewski's system).3 At the beginning of the 1970s, propositional quantification came into the spotlight of computer science-in particular in the emerging field of complexity theory (Garey and Johnson 1979)-when evaluation problems for QBFs were recognised as the prototypical problems for the polynomial hierarchy (Stockmeyer 1976) as well as for the prominent complexity class PSPACE (Meyer and Stockmeyer 1973).
 Details on this issue are given Section 4.